 Used Coffee Maker

 Some buyers don't realize that ‘used‘ and ‘refurbished‘ are very different things.
 A used coffee maker is sold “as is”.
 Used items compared to refurbished items will generally be of lower value and so priced lower.
-The condition of a used coffer maker is totally dependent on how well the original owner took care of the machine.
-Buying used coffee machines is a great way to go, but it does require some extra research in order to make sure you're getting the most value for your investment.
+The condition of a used coffee maker is totally dependent on how well the original owner took care of the machine.
+Buying used coffee machines or refurb coffee maker is a great way to go, but it does require some extra research in order to make sure you're getting the most value for your investment.
 Please don't get me wrong.
 There are definitely a sea of high quality used coffee makers out there.
 It just takes a little treasure hunting to find the right one.
 When buying a used coffee machine, there are a number of pertinent questions to ask such as:

 - How old is the used coffee machine?